 In the middle Yangtze valley the Daxi 大溪 and Qujialing 屈家岭 cultures (5000-3000 BC) are located.
 Stone utensils are highly polished and even perforated, some villages were protected by walls.
 Tombs of the Daxi culture are also decorated with dragon images laid out on the ground.

-Far in the south, including sites in Taiwan, was the region of the Dapenkeng culture 大坌坑 (5000-2500 BC) whose representants lived on fishing, hunting and farming.
+Far in the south, including sites in Taiwan, was the region of the Dapenkeng Culture 大坌坑 (5000-2500 BCE) whose representants lived on fishing, hunting and farming.
 Their pottery is characterized by patterns made by impressing different natural materials, like shell edges or chords (yinwen 印紋).
 The inhabitants of this area were possibly Austronesian speakers and ancestors of the aboriginies of Taiwan and of other Non-Chinese people of southern China that have merged with the Chinese.

 In northern China, in the Liao River basin 遼河, three successive cultures occupied this once fertile area: Xinglongwa 興隆洼 (8500-7000 BC), Xinle 新樂 (7000-5000 BC), and Hongshan 紅山 (3000-2500 BC).
 These cultures were the first to make intensive use of jade as workable material, carved with dragon motifs.